roydf/Milon-API/README.md

 !To use this program first you need to have mongodb installed on your machine!

 Setup guide:
-1.create a folder where you will run your database and run in terminal mongodb, using the command:
+1. create a folder where you will run your database and run in terminal mongodb, using the command:

     (path to mongodb folder)\bin\mongod.exe --dbpath=(folder path)

-2.go to the project root folder and run: npm run createdb. it will create the whole database of words for the api.
+2. go to the project root folder and run: npm run createdb. it will create the whole database of words for the api.

-3.start the api service by using the command in the terminal: npm start You are now good to go!
+3. start the api service by using the command in the terminal: npm start You are now good to go!